-Chad Wilt is in his first season as Maryland’s defensive line coach.
+Chad Wilt is in his second season as Maryland’s defensive line coach.

 Wilt arrived in College Park following three seasons as defensive line coach and recruiting coordinator at Ball State working with a defensive unit that improved each of his three seasons in Muncie, Ind.

 In his first season at Maryland, Wilt tutored one of the best pass rushers in school history in Andre Monroe.
 The senior totaled 10.5 sacks to finish second in the Big Ten and earned second team all-conference honors from the media and honorable mention all-conference honors from the league’s coaches.
 Monroe set the school’s all-time sack record with 25.0.